dcppc/crosscut-metadata/README.md

 improving it is still ongoing.
 Concomitant adjustments are also being made to the DATS model in some cases to facilitate the encoding of some aspects of the metadata.

+### AGR/MGI encoding

+The preliminary encoding for the MGI mouse reference genome annotation is quite simple.
+At the top level of the DATS JSON is a DATS `Dataset` object that represents the C57BL/6J reference genome and MGI gene annotation.
+That top-level `Dataset` is linked by the `isAbout` property to an array of DATS `MolecularEntity` objects.
+Each of those `MolecularEntity`s corresponds to an MGI gene, pseudogene, or gene/pseudogene segment.
+Within each `MolecularEntity` the DATS properties are used as follows:

+* `characteristics` - encodes the chromosome on which the gene is located as a DATS `Dimension`
+* `alternateIdentifiers` - lists alternate (non-MGI) ids for the gene e.g., NCBI_Gene or ENSEMBL
+* `relatedIdentifiers` - lists the HomoloGene id and any human genes linked via HomoloGene
+* `extraProperties` - contains the reference sequence id, gene coordinates, and gene strand

+Note that the `extraProperties` attribute in DATS is intended as a catch-all list for any properties that cannot be represented in a more structure way elsewhere in the DATS entity.
+In general we have adopted the position and approach that it can also be used as a place to store minimally-modified (aka "raw" or "unharmonized") metadata from the original data source.
+As we improve the DATS encoding and metadata harmonization and as the DATS model itself evolves we expect more information to appear both in "raw" form in `extraProperties` and also in DATS-compliant form elsewhere in the object.
+A simple example of this in the AGR/MGI encoding is the gene's reference sequence, which is encoded both in the `extraProperties` (as a DATS `CategoryValuesPair` with category = "reference sequence") and also in the `characteristics` as a DATS `Dimension` with a structured `Annotation` type drawn from a controlled vocabulary (the SO term for "chromosome", SO_0000340.)

+Notes/Comments on AGR/MGI encoding:

+* The HomoloGene ids and HomoloGene-derived human gene ids in `relatedIdentifiers` have DATS `relationType` = http://purl.obolibrary.org/obo/SO_0000853.
+This is the SO term for "homologous_region".
+DATS only allows an IRI here, not a human-readable name and corresponding IRI, as is the case in some other places.
+This is perhaps not ideal because it detracts somewhat from the readability of the instance.
+* DATS wil soon be extended to allow a `MolecularEntity` to be related to other `MolecularEntity` objects.
+This could be used in the MGI encoding to: 1.
+Directly relate genes to the chromosome on which they are found or 2.
+Represent human homologs as full-fledged `MolecularEntity`s in their own right.

 ### GTEx encoding